 A well-thought-out domain migration strategy can help you maintain your current SERP rankings and move in the right direction.

-Domain migration is cumbersome and should only be undertaken if only essential.
+Domain migration SEO and website migration process is cumbersome and should only be undertaken if only essential.
 Before we move into how to begin your migration process, let us discuss when not to migrate your domain.

 Do not migrate your domain if you are: